bonitasoft/bonita-doc/md/jboss-bundle.md

 The JBoss bundle is configured to use an h2 database by default. h2 is suitable for a test platform, but for production, you are recommended to use one of the supported databases.

-If you want to use another database you need to specify the [database configuration](database-configuration.md).
+If you want to use another database you need to specify the [database configuration](database-configuration.md) and the [business data database configuration](database-configuration-for-business-data.md).
 Make sure you do this before you start JBoss.

 ## Start and shut down JBoss